 The VA funding fee:

-VA loans only have funding fee which is either financed or paid up front at the time of closing.
+VA loans only have a funding fee, which is either financed or paid upfront at the time of closing.
 There is no monthly VA Insurance premium.

 VA loans are assumable.
 Another veteran can substitute their entitlement for the current veteran’s entitlement.